 Upgrading: Seed Funding

-- Refine their product
+- Improving product quality

-Why Investors Love Seed Stage
+Reasons Why Investors Prefer to Invest at the Seed Stage

 Series A: The Stage Where Startups Scale